Skip to content

 What type of aircraft are they?

 The latest additions to our fleet are Eurocopter Dauphin AS365 N3 and N3+ aircraft.
-These are medium-weight twin-engine helicopters that are used globally for civilian and military activity.
+These are medium-weight, twin-engine helicopters used globally for both civilian and military purposes.
 No other air ambulance charity in the UK operates these aircraft.

 Helicopter history